Service-oriented programming: Service invoker

 A service invoker makes service requests.
 It is a pluggable in-memory interface that abstracts the location of a service producer as well as the communication protocol, used between the consumer and producer when going across computer memory, from the SOP runtime environment such as an SVM.
 The producer can be in-process (i.e. in-memory), outside the process on the same server machine, or virtualized across a set of networked server machines.
 The use of a service invoker in SOP is the key to location transparency and virtualization.
 Another significant feature of the service invoker layer is the ability to optimize bandwidth and throughput when communicating across machines.
 For example, a "SOAP Invoker" is the default service invoker for remote communication across machines using the web service standards.
 This invoker can be dynamically swapped out if, for example, the producer and consumer wish to communicate through a packed proprietary API for better security and more efficient use of bandwidth.

 Service listener

 A service listener receives service requests.
 It is a pluggable in-memory interface that abstracts the communication protocol for incoming service requests made to the SOP runtime environment such as the SVM.
 Through this abstract layer, the SOP runtime environment can be virtually embedded within the memory address of any traditional programming environment or application service.

 Service implementation

 In SOP, a service module can be either implemented as a Composite or Atomic service.
-It is important to note that Service modules built through the SOP paradigm have an extroverted nature and can be transparently externalized through standards such as SOAP or any proprietary protocol.
+Service modules built through the SOP paradigm have an extroverted nature and can be transparently externalized through standards such as SOAP or any proprietary protocol.